DylanPW99-ATL/qtm-350-final-project/README.md

 ## Project Introduction
   This project will look to see if the Amazon Rekognition machine learning service is effective in matching pictures of children to pictures of their older selves.
 Can Amazon Rekognition accurately match childhood photos to pictures of the child grown up?
 How accurate is Amazon Rekognition in matching faces under the obstruction of time and changing appearance?
+  This project also further explores the age detect function within Amazon Rekognition.
+This will test for age in images to help explain any findings in the project.

 __